 The Doctor of Philosophy (Ph.D.) degree requires completion of a minimum of 63 semester hours of academic credit beyond the Bachelor of Science degree.
 A typical program consists of the following:

 - A minimum of 30 approved credit hours of graduate-level engineering courses (10 courses), including associated science and math courses.

 - A minimum of 21 credit hours of doctoral dissertation.

 - The balance of the remaining 12 credits can be a mix of graduate-level engineering courses including associated science and math coursework and dissertation credits at the discretion of the department, faculty advisor and dissertation committee.

 2. Core Requirement

 The core courses are beginning graduate courses.
 They emphasize the fundamentals, concepts, and analytical techniques relevant to Electrical/Computer Engineering.
 They also help the student prepare for the qualifying examination.

-Required Core Courses for Ph.D. and D.Eng degrees in Electrical Engineering: (choose three courses)
+Required Core Courses for Ph.D. degree in Electrical Engineering: (choose three courses)

 Students in Electrical Engineering must take three courses of the above courses.

-Required Core Courses for Ph.D. and D.Eng degrees in Computer Engineering: (choose three courses)
+Required Core Courses for Ph.D. degree in Computer Engineering: